 When children are properly restrained in a child safety seat, booster seat or safety belt, as appropriate for their age and size, their chance of being killed or seriously injured in a car crash is greatly reduced.
 When used properly, child safety seats reduce fatal injury by 71% for infants and 54% for toddlers in passenger cars.
-Nearly 325 lives were saved in 2017, the latest year for which data is available, by restraining children four and younger in passenger vehicles.
+Approximately 300 lives are saved annually by restraining children four and younger in passenger vehicles.